128technology/docs/docs/config_te_net_intf.md

 exit
 ```

+- `enabled`: Creates the scheduler to be used on egress for the interface
+- `transmit-cap`: The effective port rate of the interface in bits per second.
+This value is matched internally to the link speed of the device.
+- `traffic-profile`: Identifies the traffic-profile to be used when determining the traffic class distributions.

-In the GUI, configuration specific to network-interface traffic engineering is located in the network-interface section under the “Traffic Engineering Settings” section. (need a new screenshot)
+In the GUI, configuration specific to network-interface traffic engineering is located in the network-interface section under **Traffic Engineering Settings**.

 ![Traffic Engineering Settings](/img/config_interface_te.png)